The 5 Best 140 mm Case Fans in 2022

 There are two types of PC case fans: static pressure fans and airflow fans.
 Static pressure fans excel at pulling or pushing air through restrictions such as dust filters, radiators, and drive cages.
 On the other hand, airflow fans work best at moving air as fast as possible, at the cost of reduced performance through the restrictions mentioned above.

-Manufacturers will often indicate the fan type on the packaging, but a good way of identifying fan types at a glance is by looking at the blades.
-Airflow fans tend to have nine or more fan blades, while static pressure fans generally have five or six.
+Manufacturers often indicate the fan type on the packaging, but a good way to identify fan types at a glance is by looking at the blades.
+Airflow fans have nine or more fan blades, while static pressure fans generally have five or six.
 Blade shape also differs: static pressure fans have curved fan blades, while airflow fans tend to have slightly straighter ones.

 NZXT Aer RGB 2 (airflow, left) vs. EK-Vardar EVO 120 (static pressure).
 Source: NZXT / EK